Is Online Learning Right for You?

 You are likely to find the computer skills needed in an online course very challenging.
 Which could hurt your chances for success.
 We highly recommend that you improve your skills before considering an online course.

-We hope these two exercises were able to provide a profile of a successful online student, indicate what the online learning environment is like, and helped you decide whether or not you will enjoy and excel in that environment..
-If you still have questions consult your academic advisor or contact the Online Education Office via e-mail. firstname.lastname@example.org or by phone (914) 606-6827
+We hope these two exercises were able to provide a profile of a successful online student, indicate what the online learning environment is like, and help you decide whether or not you will enjoy and excel in an online learning environment.
+If you still have questions consult your academic advisor or contact the Online Education Office via e-mail at email@example.com or by phone at (914)606-6827.

 (Surveys used with permission from Hudson Valley Community College)